donovansolms/ut4-updater/README.md

 Version allows you to run any previously downloaded version.
 This is handy in case something is broken or you need to check performance between versions

+* `stats` (Defaults to true)

+Basic information is collected to improve the updater and display stats about Unreal Tournament players using Linux

 ## GUI and CLI Launchers

 * CLI Launcher: [ut4-launcher](https://github.com/donovansolms/ut4-launcher)

 * GUI Launcher: [ut4-launcher-gui](https://github.com/donovansolms/ut4-launcher)

+## Privacy

+I respect your privacy.
+The updater collects the following information to improve the updater:

+1. Your installed Unreal Tournament 4 versions
+2. Your public IP is saved by the update server for country install stats
+3. Kernel version and Distribution using `/etc/*-release` and `uname -r`.
+Only used for stats

+You can disable Kernel version, distribution and installed Unreal Tournament version collection by setting the `stats` option to `false`.